Dan’s Story: A Personal Look into the Beginnings of Nama

 I never made it to the Mayo Clinic.
 I was rushed to the emergency room where they quickly discovered my diabetes.
 At least I now had a diagnosis.
 And using “Dr. Google” I was quickly able to determine that, if managed properly, I could live a long and healthy life as a Type 1 diabetic.
 But I was scared.
 My family was scared.
 What did this mean?
 How would we manage?
 What would our life look like?
 This was a really tough time.
 But this was also a time for exploration and rethinking what I wanted the rest of my life to look like.

-I call everything that has happened since my diagnosis as “Dan 2.0”.
+I refer to everything that has happened since my diagnosis as “Dan 2.0”.
 These last three and a half years have been the best years of my life.
 In a strange way, this disease has been the biggest gift.
-It has brought me closer to everyone and everything that I love and that has meaning while at the same time veering me away from those people, things, experiences etc. that are not in alignment with my priorities and how I want the rest of my life to look.
+It has brought me closer to everyone and everything that I love and that has meaning, while also veering me away from those people, things, and experiences that are not in alignment with my priorities and how I want the rest of my life to look.

 Being interested in health and having 10 years of juicing under our belt, we were well aware of the influence that Joe had on the explosion of juicing into the mainstream.
 We jumped at the chance to meet Joe and see his new movie.
 The six of us (my wife and I, our two kids, my sister-in-law and her daughter) went to the library at the appointed hour.
 We found our way into a room in the basement of the tiny Shelter Island library where there might have been 8 or 10 other people… and the 15 or so of us watched Joe’s newly released film, The Kids Menu, which was then followed by a Q & A with Joe.